raylinsoriano/NLP_project/README.md

 The data was collected from twitter users attending the 2011 South by Southwest conferences and festivals.

 #### Data Shape
 The entire raw dataset contains 9094 rows and 3 columns.
 Each row represents a tweet while each column specifies a feature.
-The threee column are content of the tweet, what type of emotion was detected based on the Tweet, and what company the Tweet was directed at.
+The three columns are content of the tweet, what type of emotion was detected based on the Tweet, and what company the Tweet was directed at.
 Human raters rated the sentiment in over 9,000 Tweets as positive, negative, no emotion detected, or “I can’t tell”.

 This is a highly imbalanced dataset.
 Close to 60% of the tweets were labeled as no emotion, 32% were associated with positive emotion, 6% were associated with negative emotions, and 1.7% were labeled as “I can’t tell”.
 Given the small percentage of tweets labeled as unable to detect, we excluded these from our dataset, resulting in a three-class target variable.
 The three classes are positive emotion, negative emotion, and no emotion detect.